aswalker-lab/BGC-clustering-benchmark/README.md

 If you want to run this on your own dataset, use the -t option to specify Tanimoto similarity file (which can be generated as described in 1) and -n to specify the database in the NPAtlas database format.
 Other options for this method include -c which specifies the Butina clustering threshold, -b which specifies the output file for the Butina clusters, -s which specifies the output file for scaffolds, and -st which specifies the scaffold type which include Bemis Murcko (true_bm), Cyclic Skeleton (csk), and Bajorath Bemis Murcko (bajorath).
 Note these scaffold types are described here: https://github.com/rdkit/rdkit/discussions/6844

 # 4. Calculate clustering metrics
 To calculate clustering metrics use the calculate_clustering_metrics.py script.
 This script has three required arguments: bgc_cluster_file which is the file containing the BGC cluster identities as determined by the method you would like to calculate metrics for, with the format BGC_id, cluster_id on each line.
 Examples are provided in the bgc_clusters directory.
 The second required argument is bgc_score_file which has the BGC similarity scores, as described above.
 The final required argument is score_type which is used to specify if the score in the score file is a similarity or a distance (sim for similarity dist for distance).
+To run the script:

+python calculate_clustering_metrics.py MY_BGC_CLUSTERS.csv MY_BGC_SCORES.csv SCORE_TYPE

+There are also optional arguments if you would like to specify custom ground truth clusters, different scaffold types, or a different product database.
+These are:
+-t specifies product similarity file as calculated in step 1.
+-c specifies the product clsuter file, as calculated in step 3.
+-s specifies a file that contains the scaffolds for each BGC, as calculated in step 3.
+Each line should have BGC_id, scaffold smiles.
+If there are multiple scaffolds for a BGC due to multiple products, these should each be listed on a separate line
+-o specifies the output text file
+-p specifies the output file for a histogram showing the scaffold per GCF and GCF per scaffold